temporalio/ui-server/docker/README.md

 ### Serve UI under a sub-path

-> Public Path is currently disabled in all versions except for v2.6.0 (sha 2987d4e).
-More info https://github.com/temporalio/ui-server/releases/tag/v2.6.1

 To change the public path under which the UI is served you will want to build your own docker image

 Clone the repo